toradex/moses/clients/csharp/TorizonAppDeploymentAPI/generated/docs/DevicesApi.md

 > void ImagesDeleteimage (string deviceId, string imageId)

-delete an image
+Delete a container image

-Executes rmi command on and image
+Delete a specific container image from the device

 ### Example